Fall Harvest Salad With A Creamy Dressing

 All the ingredients needed to make a fall harvest salad have been laid out across a table in various small coloured bowls.Pin

-• Apple – Provides crunch and added sweetness.
+• Apple – provides crunch and added sweetness.
 I used Pink Lady but go with any you prefer.

-• Rocket / Arugula – Provides texture and adds a touch of bitterness to balance out the sweet vegetables.
+• Rocket / Arugula – provides texture and adds a touch of bitterness to balance out the sweet vegetables.

-• Prosciutto – This is optional but is adding protein to the dish, in addition to added texture.
+• Prosciutto – this is optional but is adding protein to the dish, in addition to added texture.

-• Greek Yoghurt – The base of the salad dressing that makes it both tangy and creamy.
+• Greek Yoghurt – the base of the salad dressing that makes it both tangy and creamy.

-• Tahini – This is a great ingredient to combine with yoghurt.
+• Tahini – this is a great ingredient to combine with yoghurt.
 It adds some earthiness to the yoghurt’s tang and sweetness.

-• Lemon juice – Adds a light and fresh flavour to the dressing.
+• Lemon juice – adds a light and fresh flavour to the dressing.

-• Garlic – Adding pungency, and it’s a great match for the Autumn veg.
+• Garlic – adding pungency, and it’s a great match for the Autumn veg.

-How To Make This Autumn Harvest Salad
+How To Make A Fall Harvest Salad

 4. De-seed the pomegranate and set aside the arils.